General Motors LS-based small-block engine: Known issues

+Issues specific to the L87

+In the 2020s, the 6162 cc L87 faced scrutiny due to numerous issues related to oiling and bearing failures.

+It was initially believed that the recommended 0W-20 oil weight, chosen to improve fuel economy, resulted in main and rod bearing failures, but independent investigations by two different shops, I Do Cars and Dave's Auto Center, appeared to indicate otherwise.
+Dave's Auto Center tore down a like-new unit that had begun to show signs of failure, while I Do Cars tore down a relatively used one with around 60,000 to 90,000 miles that had already suffered multiple severe rod bearing failures.
+The like-new L87 exhibited pitting and small gouges in the rod bearings that pointed to improper lubrication.
+Dave's Auto Center found excessively large lubrication ports that did not provide sufficient oil pressure and coated the bearings unevenly.

+Dave's Auto Center tested the crankshaft of the like-new L87 and compared its surface finish to that of an aftermarket crankshaft using the metrics of R_{a} (average roughness) and R_{z} (mean roughness depth).
+R_{z} is a measure of the average difference between the deepest valleys and highest peaks in a rough surface.
+They found that the R_{a} of the L87 crankshaft was around double that of the aftermarket crankshaft, and that the R_{a}-R_{z} ratio was around 10:1, nearly double that of expected.
+They also discovered excessive chamfering on the L87 crankshaft.
+Chamfering is used to reduce stress concentrations and improve oil flow, but the excessive chamfering on the L87 crank, at approximately 400 thousandths of an inch, causes oil to bleed off excessively, ultimately reducing oil pressure and lubrication effectiveness.

 Build-your-own program

 In 2011, Chevrolet Performance began to offer the build your own engine program for LS7 (part number 19259944) or LS9 (part number 19259945) crate engines.
 It also provides customers the experience of visiting GM's unique Performance Build Center in Wixom, Michigan, where they will join a specially trained engine builder to assist in the start-to-finish assembly of the engine they purchased – from installing the crankshaft in the cylinder block to topping off the engine with its intake system.
 In the case of the LS9, it also means installing the supercharger assembly.
 Upon completion, a personalized nameplate is added to the engine.

 The build-your-own engine program associated with the V8 engines, available for buyers of Chevrolet Corvette, Cadillac XLR, and certain top-spec Chevrolet Camaro models, was temporarily halted after the closure of GM Performance Build Center in Wixom, Michigan.
 The program's venue was reported to be relocated to the Corvette assembly plant in Bowling Green, Kentucky.